-In connection with the sales of convertible preferred stock described above, we entered into an investors' rights agreement, a voting agreement and a right of first refusal and co-sale agreement with the holders of preferred stock.
+In connection with the sales of convertible preferred stock described above, we entered into an investors' rights agreement with the holders of preferred stock.
 The provisions of the investors' rights agreement other than those relating to registration rights terminated upon the closing of our initial public offering.
-The voting agreement and right of first refusal and co-sale agreement terminated upon the closing of our initial public offering.